camunda/camunda-docs-manual/content/installation/full/was/manual.md

 ## JDBC/Datasource Configuration

-Camunda BPM uses one or multiple process engines which must be connected to a datasource.
+Camunda Platform uses one or multiple process engines which must be connected to a datasource.
 Use your application server management tooling for the configuration of the datasources.
 The JNDI name of the datasource must be equal to the name used in the datasource-Element of the process engine(s) configured in the bpm-platform.xml file.

 Related resources: